Law reform in other jurisdictions

 ACT Law Reform and Sentencing Advisory Council (LRSAC)12 March 2024: The LRSAC is currently operating on a 12-month pilot.
 Members were appointed in October 2023 for one year.
 The LRSAC has dual functions of providing advice to the ACT Government on sentencing issues and law reform issues.
 The ACT Attorney-General has assigned two referrals to the LRSAC for advice and report in 2024: sentencing for dangerous driving (due July 2024) and a review of the Bail Act 1992.

-25 August 2023: The QLRC released the first of a series of Background Papers for its review of mining lease objections: Introducing Our Review: Background Paper 1.
-A consultation paper will be published by the end of May 2024.
+The QLRC has released the first of a series of Background Papers for its review of mining lease objections: Introducing Our Review: Background Paper 1.
+A consultation paper will be published in July 2024.
 It will include questions for consultation and ask for submissions, to be made by the end of July.
 A final report with recommendations will be given to the Government by 30 June 2025.

 • creating an express exception for mātauranga (Māori knowledge) and tikanga from the application of the hearsay rules;